Historical experience with incentives and concurrency provides cause for cautious optimism.

 Already resembles a production program, however, raises the specter of concurrency—beginning production while one is still developing and testing, with serious potential for costly rework and retrofitting.
 The USAF does have a long history of painful experiences here.
 As Michael Brown of George Washington University explained in Flying Blind: The Politics of the US Strategic Bomber Program (Cornell University Press, 1992), concurrency has worked poorly with great technological leaps forward.
 In the context of the Joint Strike Fighter program, Under Secretary (AT&L) Frank Kendall once called this “acquisition malpractice.”
 Concurrency is commendable, though, in modest engineering challenges, saving some time and thus money.
 Research by Donald Birchler, Gary Christle, and Eric Groo of the Center for Naval Analyses has indicated that the lowest cost overruns may be found in programs that spend 30 percent of their research, development, test, and evaluation (RDT&E) funds concurrently with some procurement funding (see “Investigating Concurrency in Weapons Programs,” Defense AT&L, September-October 2010).

 With LRS-B, the relatively long development period—at least five years—suggests that what development remains will remain mostly separate from production, which is at least not disastrously concurrent.
 Keeping the contract vehicle for development separate from that for production is also a sound idea.
 The feasibility of developing an LRS-B within the independent cost estimates is still a known unknown for this program, but the little we know is at least encouraging.

-James Hasík is a senior fellow and Rachel Rizzo is a researcher at the Brent Scowcroft Center on International Security.
+James Hasík is a senior fellow and Rachel Rizzo is a researcher at the Scowcroft Center for Strategy and Security.
 This essay is an update of our earlier short study “Why a Cost-Plus LRS-B Contract?”
 (March 2015).